czyys/dustforceguide/README.md

 * Walldashing
 * Walljumping (only if not holding the direction towards the wall)
 * Corner boosting (the same rule as with walljumping applies) or just ceiling running
-* Doing 2 reverse light attacks or a backlight followed by a backheavy (on the ground or in the air)
+* Doing 2 quick backlights or a backlight followed by a backheavy (on the ground or in the air)

 ![22.webp](Resources/22.webp)